kubeflow/website/content/docs/about/kubeflow.md

 * Download and run the Kubeflow deployment binary.
 * Customize the resulting configuration files.
-* Run the specified scripts to deploy your containers to your specific environment.
+* Run the specified script to deploy your containers to your specific environment.

 You can adapt the configuration to choose the platforms and services that you